 True.
 Is it “easy” as in a slippery slope?
 Yeah.
 That baby’s head smells sooooooo good and you look SUPER CUTE in that new Macaroons colorway (everyone has a Macaroons colorway).
 You HAVE TO have it.
 I’ve been there.

 But also, FALSE.
 (I tricked you.)
 Falling down this rabbit hole is not necessarily “easy.”
 Many fellow collectors have sacrificed greatly for their collections.
-They forgo other comforts, vacations, hobbies, self-care, eating out, all so that they can spend that money on their collections.
+They forgo other comforts, vacations, hobbies, self-care, eating out, all so that they can spend the money they got from the nation21 quick cash personal loans on their collections.
 They want to share the excitement, but sometimes feel guilty or concerned that they will be judged.